prominenceai/deepstream-services-library/docs/overview.md

 * **Polygon Areas** - criteria is met when a specific point of an object's bounding box - south, south-west, west, north-west, north, etc - is within the Polygon

 The following image was produced using:
-* An Occurrence Trigger to hide/exclude the Object Labels and Bounding Boxs for the detected objects.
+* An Occurrence Trigger to hide/exclude the Object Labels and Bounding Boxes for the detected objects.
 Note: Labels and Bounding Boxes may be disabled using the OSD API as well.
 * Occurrence Trigger filtering on Person Class-Id as criteria, using:
   * A Polygon "Area of Inclusion" as additional criteria,
   * A Fill Object Action to fill the object's bounding-box with an opaque RGBA color when the Trigger criteria is met.